OP Stack

 2. The token bridge calls SuperchainERC20.crosschainBurn (opens in a new tab) to burn those tokens on the source chain.

 3. The source token bridge calls SuperchainTokenBridge.relayERC20 (opens in a new tab) on the destination token bridge.
 This call is relayed using L2ToL2CrossDomainMessenger.
+The call is initiated here, by emitting an initiating message.
+It will be executed later, after the destination chain receives an executing message to L2ToL2CrossDomainMessenger.

 Executing message (destination chain)